derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/11/2023 16:16:38 : 3 Database Admins walked into a NoSQL bar.
+30/11/2023 16:16:55 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
-He was not hired.
+Writing PHP is like peeing in the swimming pool, everyone did it, but we don't need to bring it up in public.
 <!-- replace-with-joke ends -->